 Because key populations often do not have sampling frames, innovative probability based sampling methods have been developed.
 There are two recommended probability sampling methods for sampling hidden or highly marginalized populations.
 These methods are Respondent Driven Sampling (RDS) and Time Location Sampling (TLS) (also known as venue-day-time sampling) and are described in more detail below.
 Briefly, RDS samples the population as a network, relying on peers to recruit their peers in a systematic recruitment process.
-If the population to be sampled is deemed to know each other and it is possible to find a small number of the population members to initiate the sampling, then RDS may be a good sampling alternative.
+If the population members to initiate the sampling, then RDS may be a good sampling alternative.
 TLS relies on population members being accessible at visible sites.
 When these sites are completely listed and the population is enumerated through a mapping exercise, then the sites can be randomly selected and sampled as clusters.
 Each method should be considered in place of convenience, non-probability sampling methods.
-Although convenience sampling is easier to conduct than probability sampling, data collected through convenience methods produces biased samples and are not generalizable to the population from which the sample was collected.
+Although convenience sampling is easier to conduct than probability sampling, data collected through convenience biased samples and are not generalizable to the population from which the sample was collected.
 When a sampling frame is available, the most robust methods to use are simple random sampling or multilevel cluster sampling.
 All of these methods are described below.